 About the Effort

-Shortening the standard equities settlement cycle to T+1 will yield significant benefits for the industry and market participants including reduced credit and counterparty risk, operational process improvements, increased market liquidity, and lower collateral and margin requirements.
+Recent volumes and volatility demonstrate that the time to move to a shorter settlement cycle is now.
+Shortening the settlement cycle will yield significant benefits, including reduced credit and counterparty risk, operational process improvements, increased market liquidity, and lower collateral and margin requirements.

 In addition to their efforts to shorten the settlement time, SIFMA, ICI and DTCC will also assess what it may take to further accelerate the settlement cycle beyond T+1, and explore the role that emerging technologies could play.